 - Bone broths can be very healing at this time as the nutrients (i,e., collagen) have already been broken down and ready for your body to use.
 Your body doesn’t have to do much work to get the benefits.

 - Include anti-inflammatory foods into your diet.
 Turmeric and ginger are big here but there are lots of other fruits, herbs, spices and veggies that can be used.
 Turmeric & ginger in particular can be made into teas or tonics, or added to stir-fries or soups.

 - Do a cleanse or a fast.
-By eliminating food, doing a melon or citrus cleanse (only eating melons or citrus), doing the lemonade diet, intermittent fasting, or another type of cleanse, you are minimizing the energy expenditure on your body and allowing that energy to go to healing the body.
-Keep a lookout for better breakdowns of the different types of fast & cleanse for their actual purpose, which is not to lose weight.
-Losing weight is definitely an added benefit, and many people doing it for that reason tend to do them incorrectly.
+By eliminating food, doing a melon or citrus cleanse (only eating melons or citrus), doing the master lemonade cleanse, a grape juice fast, intermittent fasting, or another type of cleanse, you are minimizing the energy expenditure on your body and allowing that energy to go to healing the body.
+Keep a lookout for better breakdowns of the different types of fast & cleanse for their actual purpose, and it’s not to lose weight!
+Losing weight is definitely an added benefit.
+However, many people doing it for that reason tend to do them incorrectly.
 The short answer purpose is for healing & detoxifying the body.
 But, for another post.